The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Banff is one of the most stunning destinations in Canada, and you can experience so much of its beauty in a three-day Banff itinerary.
 That’s what we did, and we absolutely loved our experience!

-When we visited in early June, we explored Banff with my parents and our 1-year-old son.
+When we visited in early June, we explored Banff with my parents and our 1-year-old.
 We stayed in Banff for three nights and departed late on the fourth day, giving us basically three full days in Banff.

-It was and remains to this day one of the most beautiful places I’ve ever visited!
+It was and remains to this day one of the most beautiful places I’ve ever visited (glassy turquoise lakes, anyone??)!
 Whether you’re looking for adventure or relaxation, Banff has something for everyone.

 Whether you want to explore the natural beauty of the mountains, lakes, and glaciers or indulge in some outdoor adventures, you can find it all in this three-day Banff itinerary.

-Before we jump into my Banff itinerary, let’s dig a bit further into Banff in case you haven’t been before or are unfamiliar with this part of Canada!
+Before we jump in, let’s briefly cover a few basics about Banff in case you haven’t been before or are unfamiliar with this part of Canada!

 Lake Louise